Information-Processing/chat-bot/labs/lab2.md

 As the BaseOverlay connects to every single peripheral on the PYNQ board, the design is quite large compared to some of your smaller hobbyist designs, so waiting for `source base.tcl` to finish running will take some time (~10 minutes).

-Once the block design is built, let's start by understanding the audio module in the BaseOverlay.
+Once the block design is built, let's start by **understanding** the audio module in the BaseOverlay (for now you don't need to edit the BaseOverlay).
 Open up the block design and zoom to the bottom right corner, there you will find the `audio_direct_v1_1` module.
 What does it do?
 How does it interact with the board exactly?
 Let's explore.

 Search for the module `audio_direct` in the "Sources" window.